DandySabrrish1999/Devops_cicd_proj/Proj_documentation/D11_Docker.md

 - Get to the Ansible system where we created a playbook to install maven ```ansible_jenkins_slave_setup.yaml```
 - I have created a new setup file ```ansible_jenkins_slave_setup2.yaml```.So it's the same script we add a task to install docker and start the service
 - You can attach the below code to your existing file or create a new file copying the existing code and its case sensitive else it wont work.
+- After executing the below playbook execute this ```ls -ltr /var/run/docker.sock``` to make sure the required permissions are given.

 ```
 # Installing Docker in the Slave 2 system